huggingface/Google-Cloud-Containers/examples/cloud-run/tgi-deployment/README.md

 - `--cpu` and `--memory`: The number of CPUs and amount of memory to allocate to the container.
 Needs to be set to 8 and 32GiB, respectively; as that's a requirement for using the GPU.
 - `--no-cpu-throttling`: Disables CPU throttling, which is required for using the GPU.
 - `--gpu` and `--gpu-type`: The number of GPUs and the GPU type to use.
 Needs to be set to 1 and `nvidia-l4`, respectively; as at the time of writing this tutorial, those are the only available options as Cloud Run on GPUs is still under preview.
-- `--max-instances`: The maximum number of instances to run, set to 1 but default value is 7.
+- `--max-instances`: The maximum number of instances to run, set to 3, but default value is 7.
+Alternatively, one could set it to 1 too, but that could eventually lead to downtime during infrastructure migrations, so anything above 1 is recommended.
 - `--region`: The region to deploy the Cloud Run service.
 - `--no-allow-unauthenticated`: Disables unauthenticated access to the service, which is a good practice as adds an authentication layer managed by Google Cloud IAM.